 Last month I watched Gladiator for the first time.
 Although I don't usually do well with gore, I thoroughly enjoyed the movie.
 Some of my favourite stories are those set during the Roman Empire (The Eagle, Ben Hur, The Robe, Risen, The Silver Chalice etc.) because they open my eyes to the general situation Jesus … Continue reading Jesus Went Viral Before the Internet

+One of the definitions of the word feminist is: "the belief that women and men should have equal rights and opportunities."
+Does this describe God?
 My mom was a pastor for 13 years.
 Did God have a problem with that?
 Is what she did contrary to the teachings of the Bible?
-I have been exposed to Christian leaders, churches and organizations who would encourage women to lead in the church and those that would prohibit it.
-I have friends and … Continue reading Is God a Feminist?
+I have been exposed … Continue reading Is God a Feminist?
 A Response to Male Only Leadership in the Church